matthew-coad/autem/doc/005-PP1-Poor Performers 1.md

 Lets see if we can replicate the accuracy locally.

 Analysis - The variance on this problem is rather massive.
+The openlm is likely overfit.

 Action - Provide more feedback on variance in the problem.
 Show score ranges in dashboard

+Action - Show learning curves to improve analysis

+## Show learning curves

+Fit validation data at league 0, add to report and show in on score chart.

+Move predicted scores to another panel on scores